m4tx/m4txblog/src/md-pages/2025-09-11-cot-v04-particularly-lazy.md

 date: 2025-09-11 18:59:14+0000
 ---

 Well, it's been a while since the last release, but it's finally here!
-11 September 2025 marks the release of Cot v0.4, **the most significant update to the Rust web framework for lazy developers**.
+Today, 11 September 2025, marks the release of Cot v0.4, **the most significant update to the Rust web framework for lazy developers**.
 Which, to be honest, is not surprising, given that the last release was in May.
 But hey, better late, than never, right?

 Let's get straight to the point!